-In the wake of Florence, many people and businesses are now faced with significant flooding, power outages, and other devastating effects.
+In the wake of a hurricane, many people and businesses can face significant flooding, power outages, and other devastating effects.
 Recovery could take several weeks, during which time high floodwaters and other hazards could pose dangers to employees and others.
-Here are three ways you can protect your people and operations as you start to rebuild from the storm.
+Here are three ways you can protect your people and operations as you start to rebuild from a storm.

 While companies may be eager to both collect information to file storm-related property claims and return to normal operations, it’s important that you avoid putting employees — who should be your top priority as you manage your recovery — in unnecessary danger.
-It’s also vital that you avoid compounding any storm losses you’ve already suffered with additional liability claims during your cleanup and recovery period.
+It’s also vital that you avoid compounding any storm losses you’ve already suffered with additional liability claims during cleanup and recovery.

 Before you enlist employees to help with your recovery, make sure you’ve first addressed their safety and needs.
 The first step is to account for their whereabouts and provide any needed humanitarian aid.
 Once that’s complete and you begin to clean up and restore property and operations, you should: